jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/release-the-beast/index.md

 specially when the `IV` it’s random.
 You migth think this made it secure, isn’t?

-But hey, if things were easy like that, i wouldn’t be writting this article.
-Remeber i mentioned a theorized vulnerabilty that came up in 2004?
+But hey, if things were easy like that, I wouldn't be writing this article.
+Remember I mentioned a theorized vulnerabilty that came up in 2004?
 There is a variation called **Blockwise-Adaptive Chosen-Plaintext Attack (BACPA)**, [<sup>\[4\]</sup>](#r4).